mapillary/mapillary_tools/README.md

 `video_process` tool will run `video_sample` and `process` tools consecutively with combined required and optional arguments.

-### Usage examples
+### Examples

- - sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 video frame every 2 seconds and process resulting video frames for user `mapillary_user`, reading geotag data from a GoPro video `path/to/gopro_video.mp4` and specifying to align video frames and gpx track capture times, by using gps device start capture time.
+ - Sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 video frame every 2 seconds and process resulting video frames for user `mapillary_user`, reading geotag data from a GoPro video `path/to/gopro_video.mp4` and specifying to align video frames and gpx track capture times, by using gps device start capture time.

 ```bash
 mapillary_tools video_process --import_path "path/to/images" --video_file "path/to/video" --user_name "mapillary_user" --advanced --gps_source "gopro_video" --gps_source_path "path/to/gopro_video.mp4" --use_gps_start_time